johnsusek/vue-test-declarative/README.md

 ## HelloWorld

-For this example, we'll test the `HelloWorld` component from the [default vue-cli template](https://github.com/vuejs/vue-cli/blob/master/packages/@vue/cli-service/generator/template/src/components/HelloWorld.vue).
+For this example, we'll test the `HelloWorld` component from the [default vue-cli template](https://github.com/vuejs/vue-cli/blob/master/packages/@vue/cli-service/generator/template/src/components/HelloWorld.vue) that we've all seen when starting a new project.

 Create a `HelloWorld.vuetest` file in the `tests/declarative` directory with these contents: